Author: Ernie Vallery

 Licensed under CC-CC0 1.0

-My applying an objective measure to these facts frees you to competently make up your own mind about the issues confronted.
-Resultantly, you can decide yourself whether my adjudication is fair and reasonable.
+Applying a fair measure to these facts frees you to make up your own mind about the issues confronted.
+Thus, you can decide for yourself whether my adjudication is fair and reasonable.

 Service and Support: